senran101604/neotrix.vim/README.md

 This colorscheme is totally not finish and I recommend using the gui of vim or nvim

 ## Instalation
-1. Install the theme using your favorite vim plug in manager or manually place in `colors/neotrix.vim` directory in  `~/.vim/colors`
+1. Install the theme using your favorite vim plug in manager or manually place it in `colors/neotrix.vim` directory in  `~/.vim/colors`.
 2. Add the following to your `init.vim` or `.vimrc`:
   ```vim
   syntax on